jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - New Feature: Predefined queries in the GUI
 - New Feature: UDF support for the stream elements in continuous queries
 - Improvement: Improved filtering of the UserDefinedGeoJsonSpatialFilter
+- Improvement: Made tuple insert options visible in the BBoxDB interface
 - Bugfix: When a distribution group is created, the server call waits until the changes in Zookeeper are visible
 - Bugfix: The client performs table name check before insert operation is executed
 - Bugfix: Don't decrease the update timestamp for node mutations